mrciolino/wiki-backup/classes/gondian-artificer.md

 **Gondian Master:** You have achieved your ultimate mastery as a Gondian Warforged, integrating multiple disciplines into your living design. **Select 2 more upgrades**, respecting the same rules as above.
 At this point you should have 6 total upgrades.

-**Community Architect**: You can now construct **Master Complexes** that combine all three infrastructure types, providing community-wide benefits to all constructs within a 5-mile radius and supporting populations of 10,000+ constructs.
+**Community Architect**: You can now construct **Integrated Metropolis** that combine all three infrastructure types, providing community-wide benefits to all constructs within a 5-mile radius and supporting populations of 10,000+ constructs.

-## 🏛️ Master Complex

 | Structure      | Level | Time    | Cost       | Labor     | Check           | Effect                                                     |
 | -------------- | ----- | ------- | ---------- | --------- | --------------- | ------------------------------------- |